9 Components of an High-Performance Culture

 A high-performance culture creates a competitive advantage for the company.
 This results in clear differentiation, easy access to information and more productive teamwork, hence a workplace that produces better results.
 Organizations with a high-performance culture tend to ask questions about why they are not optimising then find ways to solve the bottlenecks to productivity.

 Such organizations also find it easy to copy effective business strategies from other organizations.
 This is possible since such organizations can easily share information and work in teams as everyone understands how things are done.
 You can then customize these strategies and create your own recipe for success.

 There is a strong link between the level of employee happiness and company profits.
 Research has shown that there is a 12 percent increase in productivity in happy employees and a 10 percent drop in productivity for unhappy employees.
 Actively engaging employees in their work through high-performance culture results in increased profitability for the business.

 Being a great place to work is the difference between being a good company and a great company.

 Values and Visions are important – but what else contributes?

-When a company establishes strong values and culture, it gains both internal and external advantages including:
+When a company establishes strong values and a high-performance culture, it gains both internal and external advantages including:

 Strong core values help in decision-making in companies.
 A good example is a company culture that focuses on quality products, no poor quality product will be allowed to pass through processing or packaging.

-With the ease with which people can now search for company information, a high-performing culture acts as a recruiting and retention tool for the best-skilled employees.
+With the ease with which people can now search for company information, a high-performance culture acts as a recruiting and retention tool for the best-skilled employees.

 Practising company culture